Academic Title:

 Dr. Chen has broad interests in both theoretical methodology development and statistical application in multidisciplinary areas.
 Recently, he is especially interested in developing robust statistical frameworks to integrate information from multiple data sources, with applications in both clinical and genomics studies.
 Many ongoing works involve survival analysis, causal inference, single-cell data analysis, among others, under the umbrella of the proposed framework.

-Another aspect he is working on is to develop a statistical framework to recover dynamic networks from static-state data.
-The collection of temporal or perturbed data is a prerequisite for reconstructing dynamic networks.
-However, these types of data are seldom available for genomic studies in medicine, significantly limiting the use of dynamic networks to characterize the biological principles underlying human health and diseases.
-One proposed framework from Dr. Chen's team makes the reconstruction possible from steady-state data by introducing an agent and incorporating a varying coefficient model with ordinal differential equations.
-Multiple networks can be inferred corresponding to covariate effects that are linked to known or latent agents, such as disease risk.
+4. NETWORK DETECTION AND FEATURE SELECTION: One aspect we are working on is to develop a statistical framework to recover dynamic networks from static-state data.
+Collecting temporal or perturbed data is a prerequisite for reconstructing dynamic networks.
+However, these data types are seldom available for genomic studies in medicine, significantly limiting the use of dynamic networks to characterize the biological principles underlying human health and diseases.
+Our proposed framework makes reconstruction possible from steady-state data by introducing an agent and incorporating a varying coefficient model with ordinal differential equations, which is named as DRDNet Multiple networks can be inferred corresponding to covariate effects that are linked to known or latent agents, such as disease risk.
+This high-dimensional feature selection framework can be leveraged to enhance a wide range of theoretical and practical applications across disparate fields and disciplines.
+Our team has developed and disseminated multiple R packages in these fields to facilitate large-scale dissemination and sharing of our expertise.

 Awards and Affiliations